What is Reinforcement Learning with Human Feedback (RLHF)?

 LLMs like GPT-4 contain billions of parameters that are optimized during the training process.
 The massive scale allows them to build very comprehensive representations of language.
 Training happens in two stages - pre-training and fine-tuning.
 In pre-training, the model is trained on huge unlabeled datasets to build general language understanding.
 Fine-tuning then adapts the model to specialized tasks using smaller labeled datasets.

-The billions of parameters are both a blessing and curse.
+The billions of parameters are both a blessing and a curse.
 They empower LLMs with broad knowledge but also necessitate massive datasets for stable training.
 For comparison, GPT-3 has 175 billion parameters while its predecessor GPT-2 had only 1.5 billion.
 The appetite for data grows exponentially as models get bigger.
 To properly pretrain bigger LLMs, petabytes of high-quality, labeled text data are needed.

 This dependence on huge datasets underscores the value of efficient data labeling techniques like reinforcement learning with human feedback.
 By making data preparation scalable, it enables the development of LLMs with 100s of billions or trillions of parameters.